thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

-# Discovering the Data within InfluxDB
+---
+title: Data Exploration
+---

 There are various ways to learn about the data contained within an InfluxDB system.